Daimon-Law/whitehat-safe-harbor/README.md

 - providing additional clarifications to re-balance risk allocation and increase certainty for Whitehats; and
 - improve overall readability and future updates of the agreement by overhauling clause numbering, consolidating definitions and making numerous other structural improvements.

+There are 2 key documents in this repository:
 - documents/Agreement Text Only (DL Edits 2024-03).docx - the key legal document that defines the framework.
 - documents/Agreement Text Only (DL Clean Copy 2024-03).docx - clean copy for immediate use.